 That’s why you need to write a business plan before you launch any organization.

 Palo Alto conducted a survey in which they asked their customers whether or not a business plan helped the success of their business.
-Here’s what the found:
+Here’s what they found:

-There were 2,877 people total in the survey.
-Out of the 995 that used a business plan, 36% secured a loan, 36% secured investment capital, and 64% has grown their company.
+There were 2,877 people in total in the survey.
+Out of the 995 that used a business plan, 36% secured a loan, 36% secured investment capital, and 64% have grown their company.

 1,556 had not completed a business plan, which resulted in only 18% securing a loan, 18% securing capital, and 43% growing their businesses.

-That means the amount of businesses that secured loans and capital doubled when they used a business plan!
+That means the number of businesses that secured loans and capital doubled when they used a business plan!

 21% more businesses also became successful by having a documented plan.

 If this doesn’t kick you into gear, I don’t know what will.

 That’s why ahead I am going to show you how to write business plans, the components, formatting, and all of the fundamentals.